MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Understand my model with shapash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  In this section, we will use the SmartExplainer Object from shapash
+-  In this section, we use the SmartExplainer Object from shapash which
-   which allow the users to understand how the model works with the
+   allow the users to understand how the model works with the dataset
-   dataset specified.
+   specified.
 -  This object must be used only for data mining step.
-Shapash provide
+Shapash provides
    another object for deployment.
--  In this tutorial, we will not explore possibilites of the
+-  In this tutorial, we are not explore possibilites of the
-   SmartExplainer but others will. (you can go check them)
+   SmartExplainer but others will.
+(Look at them)

 Declare and Compile SmartExplainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^